webdriverio/webdriverio/docs/guide/testrunner/configurationfile.md

     // ============
     // Capabilities
     // ============
     // Define your capabilities here.
-WebdriverIO can run multiple capabilties at the same
+WebdriverIO can run multiple capabilities at the same
     // time.
 Depending on the number of capabilities, WebdriverIO launches several test
     // sessions.
 Within your capabilities you can overwrite the spec and exclude option in
     // order to group specific specs to a specific capability.